jorgecarleitao/django-sphinxql/docs/expression.rst

     >>> expression = Match('hello & world') |AND| (C('votes') > 0)

-Sphinx only allows one ``MATCH`` per query; it is the developer responsibility to guarantee that this happens. :meth:`query.QuerySet.match` automatically guarantees this.
+Sphinx only allows one ``MATCH`` per query; it is the developer responsibility to guarantee that this happens. :meth:`query.QuerySet.search` automatically guarantees this.